The Instruments

 tape on 1-1/4" diameter pine doweling or 1-1/4"

-PVC 7 inches long does best.
+PVC 7 inches long works well.
 As suggested by the notation,

-hanger bolt drilled into one end with a rubber washer is used
+hanger bolt inserted (drilled) into one end, a thick rubber washer to separate

 nut.
 Leather can

-be used to cover the 7" long mallet, but a few layers of
+be used to cover the end of the 7" mallet, but a few layers of

-smoothly layered duct tape will work best with additional layers
+smoothly layered duct tape works best with thicker layers

 better suited to larger lydes.